 This update contains a quick summary of how to submit A level History coursework marks and samples.
-It includes a reminder of the submission deadline and the materials you need to send to the moderator, and lots of other useful advice and links.
-There is also one very important change to the process this year which teachers need to know about!
+It includes a reminder of the submission deadline, the materials you need to send to the moderator, and lots of other useful advice and links.

 How do I submit my coursework marks to Pearson?